betinacosta/handson-sentiment-analysis/tutorial[en-us].md

     return polarities
 ```

 **9**.
-And use numpy to calculate the polarities mean and find out whether the average opinion os positive (closest to 1.0) or negative (closest to -1.0)
+And use numpy to calculate the polarities mean and find out whether the average opinion is positive (closest to 1.0) or negative (closest to -1.0)

 ```python
 polarity_mean = np.mean(polarities)